 Specific Learning Disabilities

-IDEA '04 retained the definition of specific learning disability as included in previous versions of IDEA since 1975.
+IDEA's definition of specific learning disability remains unchanged since 1975.

 Specific Learning Disability